jbgraham073/ai_group_project_3/README.md

 # ai_group_project_3
 AI Bootcamp | Group Project 3

-Our innovative product analyzes the current sentiment of popular song lyrics and offers a unique feature to rewrite the lyrics to match a sentiment of the user's choice.
-By leveraging advanced natural language processing and sentiment analysis, users can transform any song to reflect their desired mood, creating a personalized and dynamic musical experience.
+## Overview
+This project provides tools for analyzing and modifying the sentiment of song lyrics using advanced machine learning models like BERT and VADER.
+With these tools, users can input a song's lyrics, understand its existing sentiment, and change the lyrics to match a new desired sentiment.
+The project includes multiple components such as data generation, model training, and a user-friendly interface built with Gradio.

 ## Problem Statement